-As required by law, RBKC will be coordinating admissions for 2024/25 entry.
+As required by law, the Council will be coordinating admissions for 2026/27 entry.

 This document outlines the scheme which will run along similar lines to the arrangements to previous years.

 Details of the full coordinated scheme will be available from 15 March via www.rbkc.gov.uk/admissions or by contacting the School Admissions Team on 020 7745 6432/6433 or email: school.admissions@rbkc.gov.uk